Last updated: January 06, 2025

 How does a home equity loan work?

-Home equity loan vs HELOC: what's the difference?
+Home equity loan vs HELOC: What's the difference?

-Home equity lines of credit (HELOCs), like home equity loans, allow you to borrow money using your home’s equity as collateral.
 Unlike home equity loans, HELOCs are revolving lines of credit.
-That means borrowers can access funds as needed throughout the drawing period and only have to pay back what they spend.
-This can be helpful for longer-term projects with unknown variables.
-HELOC interest rates and payments are also variable.
-They can increase over time while home equity loan payments remain fixed.
+That means borrowers can access funds as needed throughout the draw period and only have to pay back what they spend.
+This may be helpful for longer-term home improvement projects that require funds over time.

 How to determine home equity loan maximums

-While most lenders won’t let you borrow more than 90% of your home equity, lenders weigh several other factors to determine the amount you ultimately receive.
-A couple of calculations are central to your home equity loan maximums: your loan-to-value ratio (LTV) and your combined loan-to-value ratio (CLTV).
+While many lenders prefer that you borrow no more than 80% of your home equity, lenders weigh several other factors to determine the amount you may ultimately receive.

-The LTV compares your current mortgage amount and your appraised home value.
-If your appraised home value is $250,000 and you still owe $180,000 on your mortgage, you’ll calculate your LTV by dividing $180,000 by $250,000 and converting it to a percentage of 72%.
+LTV compares your current mortgage amount and your appraised home value.
+If your appraised home value is $250,000 and you still owe $180,000 on your mortgage, you’d calculate your LTV by dividing $180,000 by $250,000 and converting it to a percentage of 72%.

 The lower your LTV and CLTV, the better.
-These percentages affect your maximum loan amount, interest rate, and overall eligibility.
+These percentages may affect your maximum loan amount, interest rate, and overall eligibility.

 READ MORE: What is a loan-to-value ratio and how is it calculated?